mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 ### Notes on Underpinning of Coding Process

+#### Overall Rational

+The coding is not grounded but informed by literature review and early analysis of journal entries.
+The gathering of data and revision of teaching materials took place over several years.
+As such, there was time for extensive reflection and reconsideration of factors involved in the learning design in dialogue with existing literature on game making and game making communities.

 #### Coding Roles

 Starting analysis of the video capture gathered was guided in most specific terms by Barron and colleagues work on the roles of parents as learning partners [-@barron_parents_2009].
 The roles are as follows: Teacher, Collaborator, Learning Broker, Resource Provider, Nontechnical Consultant, Employer, and Learner. some of the roles involve take place outside of the learning environment beings studies.
-Also it may be less complex to analysea and code the interaction between parent and child rather than dual code the behaviours.
+Also it may be less complex to analyse and code the interaction between parent and child rather than dual code the behaviours.

 <!-- Source article
 http://www.life-slc.org/docs/barron-parentsaslearningpartners.pdf -->